adamchainz/pelican_novapost/content/thou-shalt-polyfill.md

 to know to achieve a particular goal.

-A minimal surface API requires you to forget about the differences of implementation. but it should not be taken for abstraction, because too often, abstraction itself adds entropy to APIs.
+A minimal surface API requires you to forget about the differences of implementation.
+But it should not be taken for abstraction, because too often, abstraction itself adds entropy to APIs.
 Sebastian gives the perfect example of `Underscore`, that makes you use `_.each` or `_.map` when `Array.prototype.forEach` and `Array.prototype.map` already exist.
-This is a too complicated soution.
+This is too complicated a solution.
 According to Sebastian Markbage (which I humbly second here), a better solution would have been to monkey patch `Array.prototype`, despite what we've heard and/or read in the past about monkey patching native prototypes in JS.